-Financial liabilities are classified as either financial liabilities at FVTPL or other financial liabilities.
+Financial liabilities are classified as either financial liabilities at FVTPL or other financial liabilities, and derivative liabilities.
+Currently, the Company does not have any derivative liabilities.

 (e) Financial liabilities and takaful payables (Continued)

 (i) Financial liabilities at FVTPL

 Financial liabilities at FVTPL include financial liabilities held for trading and financial liabilities designated upon initial recognition at FVTPL.